-The next thing to consider when sizing a window air conditioner is the power availability near the window that you're going to install the unit.
+The next thing to consider when sizing a window air conditioner is the electrical outlet near the window where you're going to install the unit.
 Window air conditioners come in both 120- and 240-volt models.
 Each requires a different electrical outlet, so be sure to check that out in advance of purchasing the unit or you may need to rewire and an outlet for the unit.

 The table below lists the square footage of the room and the required BTUs needed to sufficiently cool the room.
 This gives an indication of the size unit that will run the most efficiently, without overworking the air conditioner on those hot days.